Philipp238/parfam/README.md

 `True` and choose the optimizer you want to test.
 All our results are saved in the `results` folder.

-The notebook 'expressivity.ipynb' contains our calculation in Section 2.2.
+The notebook `expressivity.ipynb` contains our calculation in Section 2.2.

 ## References